• Skip to primary navigation

 Quinoa is an ancient grain related to spinach, beets, and chard.
 Quinoa considered a super-food.
 It is also a complete protein, meaning it contains all nine of the essential amino acids (the ones the body cannot produce on its own).

-It is important to rinse quinoa before cooking it to get rid of the bitter-tasting compound (saponin) that coats the tiny seeds.
+When harvested, quinoa seeds are coated with a bitter-tasting compound (saponin).
 Saponin helps to ward off insects as the quinoa is growing, but it leaves a strong, unpleasant taste if it’s left on during cooking.

 Fork full of quinoa, edamame, mango, and other salad components.